igorservo159/ads2-ufrn/UN2/U2T3/README.md

-# Evaluating Dijkstra and Kruskal Algorithms :busts_in_silhouette:
+# Analysis of Dijkstra and Kruskal Algorithms :busts_in_silhouette:

-## Objective: Study the implementation and performance of Dijkstra and Kruskal algorithms to find shortest paths and optimal infrastructure layouts of Natal-RN in Brazil.
+## Objective: Analyze the implementation and performance of Dijkstra and Kruskal algorithms for finding shortest paths and designing optimal infrastructure layouts in Natal-RN, Brazil.

-The analysis of Dijkstra algorithm will compare Networkx and Dijkstra with min heap implementations to find the shortest paths between ten pair of origin-destination nodes in Natal-RN city graph separed by a minimum distance of 5 km.
+The analysis of the Dijkstra algorithm involves comparing the NetworkX implementation with a custom Dijkstra implementation using a min-heap.
+This comparison will identify the shortest paths between ten pairs of origin-destination nodes in the Natal-RN city graph, ensuring each pair is separated by a minimum distance of 5 km.
+For the Kruskal algorithm, it will be utilized to construct a Minimum Spanning Tree (MST) among the city's tourist attractions, which will serve as a basis for optimizing transportation routes, improving accessibility, and designing efficient guided tour itineraries that minimize travel costs and time between key locations.

 > ## Federal University of Rio Grande do Norte
 > ## Technology Center